Meet the Maternity Team

 Our Midwifery Support Workers (MSWs) help the midwives and obstetricians in both the community and hospital, including clinics, labour suite and the wards.

 Their roles include performing observations, blood tests, assisting you with feeding and bathing your baby.

 Our student midwives work in all of our departments.
-They will be supervised in their work by a qualified midwife and wear grey uniforms.
+They will be supervised in their work by a qualified midwife.

 Senior midwiveswork across all of our settings.